TomGiaco/Bioinformatics_lab/README.md

 # Bioinformatics_lab
-Classification of breast cancer cells based on conditions of hypoxia and normoxia
+Machine learning research to detect in advance tumoral cells based on conditions of hypoxia and normoxia.